RampageFTW/RestaurantApiProject/README.md

-# insight•full
+# Restaurant App

 The Restaurant app allows you to search restaurants in the city you are interested and by the type of food you are craving.

 ### Working Prototype

-View Node working prototype here: [insight•full](https://rampageftw.github.io/RestaurantApiProject)
+View Node working prototype here: [Restaurant app](https://rampageftw.github.io/RestaurantApiProject)